flast101/HTB-writeups/sauna/index.md

 Error: Exiting with code 1
 ~~~

-But we noticed in WinPEAS results that its home directory is named "svc_loanmgr":
+But we noticed in WinPEAS results that its home directory is named "svc_loanmgr", so let's try the account **"svc_loanmgr"** instead:
 ~~~
 root@kali:~# evil-winrm -i 10.10.10.175 -u svc_loanmgr -p Moneymakestheworldgoround!
 Evil-WinRM shell v2.3
 Info: Establishing connection to remote endpoint *Evil-WinRM* PS C:\Users\svc_loanmgr\Documents>
 ~~~

 it works !
 We have a valid creds for another account:
 **svc_loanmgr:Moneymakestheworldgoround!**